ASPP/testing_debugging_profiling/hands_on_solutions/logistic_fun/readme.md

 Some r values for `3<r<4` have some interesting properties.
 A chaotic trajectory doesn't diverge but also doesn't converge.

-## Visualize the bifurcation diagram
 a) Use the `plot_trajectory` function from the `plot_logfun` module using your implementation of `f` and `iterate_f` to look at the bifurcation diagram.
 The script generates an output image, `bifurcation_diagram.png`.

 b) Write a test that checks for chaotic behavior when r=3.8.
 Run the logistic map for 100000 iterations and verify the conditions for